Decorative banner image

 As highlighted previously in this report, the high criminality–high resilience quadrant is perhaps the most counterintuitive category.
 But it is also the quadrant that has the fewest countries.
 Only 12 countries are featured here: China, Colombia, Costa Rica, France, Italy, Malaysia, Nigeria, Senegal, South Africa, Spain, the United Kingdom and the United States.
 It continues to be the case that most countries in the sample tend to be economically well developed.
 Arguably, the inclusion in this Index of indicators that disproportionately affect developed countries, especially financial and cyber-dependent crimes as well as private-sector criminal actors, has shone a spotlight on the vulnerability of such nations to these forms of crime.
 This was certainly the case for Costa Rica, Senegal and the United Kingdom, three of the four countries that moved into the quadrant in 2023 – and whose increased criminality scores were the reason for that shift.
 It would therefore be a challenge for nations in this situation to enhance their resilience frameworks to such an extent as to contain overall criminality within lower levels.

 But despite the challenges, there is no place for complacency, otherwise countries risk being overwhelmed by the already heavy load of organized crime.
-Such was the case of Ecuador, which was the only country that fell out of the high criminality–high resilience quadrant, now struggling to respond to the much aggravated organized crime environment in the country.
+Such was the case of Ecuador, which was the only country that fell out of the high criminality–high resilience quadrant, and is now struggling to respond to the much aggravated organized crime environment in the country.

 Box 15 US and UK: The impact of financial crimes